 Q: Do you offer travel grants for caregivers, medical professionals, or industry?

 A: No. Travel grants are very limited and are available only to lung cancer survivors at this time, although survivors and their partners/caregivers may share a room that was obtained through a travel grant.
 Caregivers can also participate in the Survivor Challenge with their loved one.

 Q: Can I raise funds or ask people to sponsor me?

-Q: What is the "Advocacy Meeting" offered at the HOPE Summit?
+Q: What is the "Survivor/Advocates Meeting" offered at the HOPE Summit?

-A: The Advocacy Meeting is a pre-summit meeting dedicated to lung cancer advocacy.
+A: The Survivor Advocacy Meeting is a pre-summit meeting dedicated to lung cancer advocacy and living with lung cancer.
 There are a limited number of seats for this meeting.
-If you are a travel grant recipient, this pre-summit meeting is not included.
+If you are a travel grant recipient, accomodations to this pre-summit meeting are not included.
 Those who wish to attend this meeting who received a travel grant will have to cover the cost of an additional hotel night stay.
 This is not an Advocacy 101, and we are not training you to learn how to be an advocate.
-This will be a meeting for empowered advocates to learn about new opportunities; connect with advocacy, media, and PR experts; and learn about ways to advance lung cancer research and awareness.
+This will be a meeting for empowered advocates to learn about new opportunities; connect with advocacy, media, and PR experts; and address the issues that survivors living + years with lung cancer face.
 There WILL be Advocacy 101 sessions during the weekend for those who are interested in learning about advocacy.

 Q: Can I just come to the Advocacy Meeting and not attend the HOPE Summit weekend?